Essay, Word Count, Grading Requirements for FWP Courses

 - Desk copies should be ordered from the publisher’s reps listed on the book list.

 - Book orders are submitted by following the link and instructions in an email from the SupeStore after course assignments have been made.
+If you are using Wavelength and not using a textbook, fill out the Supestore survey and indicate no book is needed.

 Your course syllabus should include all required course policies (see preloaded templates in OSM) and a complete calendar that lists major grade due dates, rough draft dates, homework and reading assignments, and some indication of in-class activities.